This evocative Australian

 Narrara of the waterfalls,

-The darling of the hills,
+of the hills,

 Whose home is under mountain walls